-Shanghai is a fun place for someone like me who craves for multicultural experiences.
+Shanghai is a fun place for someone who craves for multicultural experiences.
 It’s the most international city in China.
-At the same time, I also have a stomach that craves for authentic Asian food, and Shanghai undoubtedly is the food capital of China.
-Yet, despite it being the most “cultured” city in China, there are still many things that would shock me from time to time.
+Yet, despite it being the most “cultured” city in China, there are still many things that shock me from time to time.
 I acquired some life hacks after a month living in Shanghai, and I have a few tips here for you to practice at home before you visit Shanghai:

 #1.
 Ignore trash cans even if they are right in front of you.